paul-hammant/RexxJS/WHAT_THIS_IS.md

 - Complete REXX language implementation with modern extensions
 - Supports classic REXX syntax: `SAY`, `LET`, `DO...END`, `IF...THEN...ELSE`, `SELECT...WHEN`
 - Advanced control structures: `DO OVER` for iteration, `INTERPRET` for dynamic code execution
+- There is `INTERPRET_JS` too dynamic JavaScript code execution - but that's really only for debugging
 - Function library system with 200+ built-in functions across multiple domains

 ### Environment Detection & Awareness